Court Victories Signal Hope for Communities Threatened by Coal Ash

 “They reap the profit while taxpayers and real live people like you see here tonight pay the cost,” said one attendee.

-Earthjustice recently submitted comments on Dynegy’s misguided mitigation plan, which would erect a massive rock wall blemishing the river while allowing the pollution to continue.
-In addition, we’re continuing our longstanding legal efforts to strengthen national regulations on the nearly 1,000 coal ash sites scattered across the country.
+Earthjustice backed up the community's concerns by submitting formal comments on Dynegy’s misguided mitigation plan, which would erect a massive rock wall blemishing the river while allowing the pollution to continue.
+At the same time, we’re continuing our longstanding legal efforts to strengthen national regulations on the nearly 1,000 coal ash sites scattered across the country.
+This multi-pronged strategy has notched several big wins, both nationally and locally, including:

-In August 2018, a federal appeals court determined that the EPA improperly exempted coal ash ponds at closed coal-fired power plants like Dynegy from its new coal ash regulations.
-The court ruled that the EPA must go back to the drawing board on that ill-advised decision.
+In 2018, in response to our federal coal ash lawsuit, a federal appeals court ruled that the EPA must rework its ill-advised decision to improperly exempt coal ash ponds at closed coal plants like Dynegy's from its new coal ash regulations.

-(This piece was originally published in September 2018 and updated to reflect the recent victories.)
+This piece was originally published in September 2018 and updated to reflect the latest victories.